DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 1. Hover over the scanning rule you want to edit and click the **Edit** (pencil) icon.

    The **Define match conditions** section shows an explanation of the library scanning rule you chose along with examples of matched sensitive information.
 1. Under **Create keyword dictionary**, you can add keywords to refine detection accuracy.
 For example, if you are scanning for a sixteen-digit Visa credit card number, you can add keywords like `visa`, `credit`, and `card`.
-You can also require that these keywords appear within a specified number of characters before a match.
+1. Choose the number of characters before a match that the keyword must appear in.
 By default, keywords must be within 30 characters before a match.
 1. Click **Save**.

 [1]: https://app.datadoghq.com/organization-settings/sensitive-data-scanner/configuration/agent